The New Age of Hormonal Precision: Why Bioidentical Hormone Therapy Is the Foundation of Modern Longevity

 Abstract

 Hormonal health is the most overlooked pillar of modern longevity.
 While the world debates peptides, stem cells, and advanced anti-aging therapies, the foundational chemistry of human vitality—estrogen, progesterone, testosterone, thyroid, and cortisol—remains poorly understood and widely stigmatized.
-This paper reframes hormone optimization as a scientific necessity, not a cosmetic option, outlining how bioidentical therapy, guided by precision medicine, restores metabolic stability, cognitive function, and cellular resilience.

 The Quiet Collapse of Balance